DEAP/deap/doc/tutorials/gp.rst

 	pset.renameArguments(ARG0="x")
 	pset.renameArguments(ARG1="y")

-can produce this tree.

-.. image:: /_images/gptypedtree.png
-   :align: center

 In the last code sample, we first define an *if then else* function, that returns the second argument if the first argument is true and the third one otherwise.
-Then we define our :class:`~deap.gp.PrimitiveSetTyped` of name ``"main"``.
-Th second argument defines the input types of the program, here ``"x"`` is a :class:`bool` and ``"y"`` is a :class:`float`.
+Then, we define our :class:`~deap.gp.PrimitiveSetTyped`.
+Again, the procedure is named ``"main"``.
+The second argument defines the input types of the program, here ``"x"`` is a :class:`bool` and ``"y"`` is a :class:`float`.
 The third argument defines the output type of the program, a :class:`float`.
-Adding primitives to this primitive set now requires us to set the input and output of the primitives and terminal.
-For example, we define our if then else function as taking a boolean as first input and floats as second and third input, it also returns a float as output.
+Adding primitives to this primitive now requires to set the input and output types of the primitives and terminal.
+For example, we define our ``"if_then_else"`` function first argument as a boolean, the second and third argument have to be floats.
+The function is defined as returning a float.
 We now understand that the multiplication primitive can only have the terminal ``3.0``, the ``if_then_else`` function or the ``"y"`` as input, which are the only floats defined.

+The preceding code can produce the tree on the left but not the one on the right because the type restrictions.

+.. image:: /_images/gptypedtree.png
+   :align: center

+..
+TODO: Aad a figure of an impossible tree.

 .. note::
-   The generation of trees is made randomly.
-If any primitive as an input type that no terminal can provide, chances are that this primitive will be placed on the last layer of a tree resulting in the imposibility to complete the tree within the limit fixed by the generator.
-For example, when generating a full tree of depth 2, suppose ``"op"`` takes a boolean and a float, ``"and"`` takes 2 boolean and ``"neg"`` takes a float, no terminal is defined and the arguments ar booleans.
-The following situation will occur, no terminal can be placed to terminate the tree.
+   The generation of trees is done randomly while making sure type constraints are respected.
+If any primitive as an input type that no primitive and terminal can provide, chances are that this primitive will be picked and placed in the tree, resulting in the imposibility to complete the tree within the limit fixed by the generator.
+For example, when generating a full tree of height 2, suppose ``"op"`` takes a boolean and a float, ``"and"`` takes 2 boolean and ``"neg"`` takes a float, no terminal is defined and the arguments are booleans.
+The following situation will occur where no terminal can be placed to complete the tree.

    |

    .. image:: /_images/gptypedinvtree.png
       :align: center

-   In this situation you'll get an :class:`IndexError` with the message ``"The gp.generate function tried to add a terminal of type TYPE, but there is none available."``
+   In this case, DEAP raises an :class:`IndexError` with the message ``"The gp.generate function tried to add a terminal of type float, but there is none available."``

 Generation of Tree Individuals
 ------------------------------
 The code presented in the last two sections produce valid trees.
-However, as in the :ref:`next-step` tutorial, these trees are not valid individuals for evolution.
+However, as in the :ref:`next-step` tutorial, these trees are yet valid individuals for evolution.
 One must combine the creator and the toolbox to produce valid individuals.
-With the primitive set created earlier we will create the :class:`Fitness` and the :class:`Individual` classes.
+We need to create the :class:`Fitness` and the :class:`Individual` classes.
+To the :class:`Individual`, in addition to the fitness we add a reference to the primitive set.
+This is used by some of the gp operators to modify the individuals.
 ::

 	creator.create("FitnessMin", base.Fitness, weights=(-1.0,))
 	creator.create("Individual", gp.PrimitiveTree, fitness=creator.FitnessMin,
 	               pset=pset)

-Then we will register the generation function into a :class:`~deap.base.Toolbox`.
+We then register the generation functions into a :class:`~deap.base.Toolbox`.
 ::

 	toolbox = base.Toolbox()